rahulshettyacademy/DevopsBasics/README.md

 This is me areading book
 and is the work of man

-God of the universe nah my papa
+God of the universe nah my papg hhhhhhhhhhhhhhhhhhhhhhhhhhhh ooooooooooooooooooooooa